jamesdew12/Tray/README.md

 ``ruby robot_cleaner.rb``

-Now you should have got a nice output in the command line telling you the current location of the Robot Cleaner and the amount of dirt patches it cleaned up.
+Now you should have got a nice output in the command line telling you the current location of the Robot Cleaner and the number of dirt patches it cleaned up.

-Now do you want to do the test but use different input, simply change the ``input.txt`` but make sure you format correctly.
+Now, do you want to do the test but use different input, simply change the ``input.txt`` but make sure you format correctly.
-- Type in the dimensions of the room on first line use single spacing e.g:
+- Type in the dimensions of the room on first-line use single spacing e.g:

   5 5
 - Type your starting location of the robot cleaner on the second line e.g: